 Monthly Archives: December 2011

-This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.* It’s a lovely dessert to serve at Thanksgiving and Christmas, but you need not wait for a special occasion to make and enjoy it.
+This delicious and very pretty cake was contributed by Dynise Balcavage from The Urban Vegan: 250 Simple, Sumptuous Recipes from Street Cart Favorites to Haute Cuisine.* It’s a lovely dessert to serve at for winter holiday meals, but you need not wait for a special occasion to make and enjoy it.

 Spinach with pine nuts and raisins is a traditional Mediterranean side dish that’s both elegant and easy.
 Its mild and slightly sweet flavor provides a nice counterpoint to boldly flavored Italian pasta dishes.
 But really, it goes well with most any kind of meal, including those featuring grain dishes and curries as well.